AdrianKriger/osm_LoD1_3DCityModel/docs/docs/processing/wdin.md

 ## Ingredients

-A raster Digital Elevation/Terrain Model (DEM/DTM) is necessary.
+A raster Digital Elevation Model (DEM) is necessary.
+For the purposes of [`osm_LoD1_3DCityModel`](https://github.com/AdrianKriger/osm_LoD1_3DCityModel) a DEM is a bare-earth raster grid; the surface of the earth free of natural and man-made features.

 Hereafter; depending of the processing strategy the needs are slightly different.